2024–25 Campbell Fighting Camels women's basketball team

-The 2024–25 Campbell Fighting Camels women's basketball team represents Campbell University during the 2024–25 NCAA Division I women's basketball season.
-The Fighting Camels, led by ninth-year head coach Ronny Fisher, play their home games at Gore Arena in Buies Creek, North Carolina as second-year members of the Coastal Athletic Association.
+The 2024–25 Campbell Fighting Camels women's basketball team represented Campbell University during the 2024–25 NCAA Division I women's basketball season.
+The Fighting Camels, led by ninth-year head coach Ronny Fisher, played their home games at Gore Arena in Buies Creek, North Carolina as second-year members of the Coastal Athletic Association.

 Previous season

 The Fighting Camels finished the 2023–24 season 17–14, 9–9 in CAA play, to finish in eighth place.
 They defeated Elon, before falling to top-seeded Stony Brook in the quarterfinals of the CAA tournament.